omaymaonline/small-projects/README.md

 # 🐍 Small Python Projects

-These are some of my early projects while learning Python.
+These are some of the projects I built while learning Python with **OctuCode**.

-Nothing here is meant to be a production-ready system or something "cool".
-These projects are where I learned by trying things, breaking them, fixing them, and gradually understanding how programs actually work.
+They capture a particular stage of my journey: learning by following excellent material, experimenting with what I learned, making mistakes, breaking things, fixing them, and gradually becoming more comfortable writing programs on my own.

 Some examples include: